effe-megna/ValiflaKtion/README.md

 ## ⭐️ Features
 * built-in validation rules like blank, email, min lenght, no numbers, etc.
 * Multiple Validations and Checks
+* Validation callback
 * Create your own custom rules
 * Respect of your types

+## Why
+The reason behind this library are explained in the followed article

 ## 🐎 Quick Usage